EverettGillis/Encryption-with-AES-128-CBC/README.md

 - AddRoundKey:\
 XORs the state with the last block of the key schedule, a product of key expansion.

 MixColumns is not performed in the last round of encrpytion as it adds little additional security there.
-The inverse cypher sees the above operations generally performed in reverse order, with the constant vector in MixColumns being the inverse of that used in encryption.
-In cypher block chaining (CBC) mode, blocks of data are systematically encrypted and used to generate cypherkeys of subsequent block encryption, and the inverse is performed in decryption.
+The inverse cypher sees the above operations generally performed in reverse order, with the constant vector in MixColumns being the inverse matrix of that used in encryption.
+In cypher block chaining (CBC) mode, blocks of data are procedurally encrypted to generate cypherkeys for subsequent block encryption, and the inverse is performed in decryption.

 Detailed mathematical preliminaries and other specifications may be found in NIST (2001) and Wikipedia (2023).